 - A server with Secondary status can be manually changed to Primary status.
 (For the server that originally had Primary status, this change automatically causes its status to change to Secondary.)
-See the "To Manually Change a Server from Secondary Status to Primary Status" procedure on page 2-2. - A server with Secondary status can be manually changed to Deactivated status.
-See the "To Manually Change a Server from Secondary Status to Deactivated Status" procedure on page 2-2. - A server with Deactivated status can be manually activated so that its status changes to Primary or Secondary, depending on the status of the other server.
-See the "To Manually Activate a Server with Deactivated Status" section on page 2-2.
+See the "To Manually Change an 8.x Server from Secondary Status to Primary Status" procedure on page 2-2. - A server with Secondary status can be manually changed to Deactivated status.
+See the "To Manually Change an 8.x Server from Secondary Status to Deactivated Status" procedure on page 2-2. - A server with Deactivated status can be manually activated so that its status changes to Primary or Secondary, depending on the status of the other server.
+See the "To Manually Activate an 8.x Server with Deactivated Status" section on page 2-2.

-To Manually Change a Server from Secondary Status to Primary Status
+To Manually Change an 8.x Server from Secondary Status to Primary Status

-- Step 1 Log on to Cisco Unity Connection Serviceability. - Step 2 On the Tools menu, click Cluster Management. - Step 3 On the Cluster Management page, under Server Manager, in the Change Server Status column for the server with Secondary status, click Make Primary. - Step 4 When prompted to confirm changing the server status, click OK.
+- Step 1 Sign in to Cisco Unity Connection Serviceability. - Step 2 From the Tools menu, select Cluster Management. - Step 3 On the Cluster Management page, under Server Manager, in the Change Server Status column for the server with Secondary status, select Make Primary. - Step 4 When prompted to confirm changing the server status, select OK.